pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ### Insper

-This project is being developed by four computer engineering students at "Insper Instituto de Ensino e Pesquisa" [^2], together with "Indago Services Inc." [^3].
-As part of their completion of course work, the students must communicate with their selected company to identify a problem the company currently has and work together to find and implement a solution to it.
-For each group of students there is also a teaches that acts as a mentor and aids the group with matters of communication, organization, meetings, and project and report feedbacks.
+This project was developed by four computer engineering students at "Insper Instituto de Ensino e Pesquisa" [^2], together with "Indago Services Inc." [^3].
+As part of their completion of course work, the students must communicate with their selected company to identify a problem the company currently has and work together to find and implement a solution for it.
+For each group of students there is also a teacher that acts as a mentor and aids the group with matters of communication, organization, meetings and project/report feedbacks.

 [^2]: Insper Instituto de Ensino e Pesquisa.
 <https://www.insper.edu.br/>